 Donna Magid, MD, M.Ed

-"What to Order When”
+"What to Request When”

 The American College of Radiology (ACR) supports an Appropriateness Criteria (AC) site, which is a valuable reference for students endeavoring to fathom what imaging study might be desirable under which clinical circumstances, and why.
 This site ranks possible imaging alternatives (plain film aka radiography; CT, US, MRI, etc.) from 9 (best choice) to 1 (least appropriate) for a number of constantly reviewed and updated clinical scenarios.
 Site is at www.acr.org